Multimodal Conditional 3D Face Geometry Generation: Results

-To evaluate the effectiveness of each of our conditioning modes in guiding the generated geometry towards ground truth scans, we compute the Euclidean error between the generated geometry and the ground truth geometry for each conditioning mode.
-In \tabref{tab:v2v}, we report the vertex-to-vertex (V2V) error of 178 shapes from our validation set for each type of conditioning.
+{\textbf{Quantitative Comparison.}} While our generated geometry follows the identity and expression seen in the input conditioning signal, the degree to which the conditioning signal constrains the generated geometry varies from mode to mode.
+We evaluate the effectiveness of each of our conditioning modes in guiding the generated geometry towards ground truth scans, by computing the Euclidean error between the generated geometry and the ground truth geometry for each conditioning mode.
+In \tabref{tab:v2v}, we report the vertex-to-vertex (V2V) error of 432 shapes from our validation set for each type of conditioning.
 We observe that conditioning signals that are more descriptive, such as FLAME parameters or portrait photos, obtain a lower error when compared to signals that are less descriptive of the final geometry (2D landmarks, Canny edges and sketches).
-For the base FLAME parameter conditioning, we also visualize the error maps on the geometry in \figref{fig:validationerror}.
-We also highlight the importance of training with 3D geometric augmentations in \tabref{tab:augmentation_ablation} where our diffusion model trained with augmentations outperforms one trained without data augmentations, when evaluated on only neutral expressions from our validation set.
+Please refer to our supplementary material for error maps on our validation set.